 Bus: Local bus routes include 54 (to Woolwich), 194 (to West Croydon), 227 (to Bromley) and 358 (to Crystal Palace). the 352 runs through Beckenham from Bromley to Lower Sydenham.
 The N3 night bus runs to and from Oxford Circus.

 Getting away: Gatwick airport is under an hour away by car, and is easily accessible by train from East Croydon.

-The Cator Park Montessori pre school remains a popular local choice, and the pinnacles of Beckenham secondary education are the single sex Langley Park Schools.
+The Cator Park Montessori pre-school remains a popular local choice, and the pinnacles of Beckenham secondary education are the single sex Langley Park Schools.
 About 60 per cent of people buying a new property cite these two schools as their reason to move here.
+Langley Park Primary has also opened on the site of the existing secondary school.
+Harris Academy is a popular secondary school and sixth form, as well as Eden Park High School on Balmoral Avenue.
 For private education, options include St Christopher’s The Hall School at prep level, and Bishop Challoner for secondary.

 Please see our schools tab for more information on schools in this area.